 This has to do with time, but I decided to make it an extra heading.
 I am extremely indecisive.
 You would not believe how long I could stand in the kitchen staring at nothing to decide what I should make for dinner.
 I am the most indecisive person I know!
 If I didn't meal plan, by the time I would decide on what I want to make, I would already be starving, too lazy to cook, and prone to have trail mix for dinner.

 I Feel More Prepared & At Ease

 As much as I love cooking, I do not feel like doing it every day of the week.
 Sure, I stay home most days, but that doesn't mean I want to be in the kitchen the whole time.
 I like to prepare freezer meals that can be put into the crock pot or in the oven on days I know I will be busy or unmotivated.
 I include these in my meals plans!
 They are also great in a pinch when life throws the occasional curve ball.

 I will admit that I'm not always the most motivated person.
 If I didn't meal plan, it would be easier to just grab high caloric foods to satisfy my hunger, as opposed to choosing foods that also satisfy my nutritional needs.
 Meal planning allows me to be intentional about what I feed myself and others, making sure what I eat will benefit my body and life!

 So there you have it: a few reasons I choose to meal plan.

 What about you?
 Do you meal plan?
 Would you like to start?

 In this post here, I talk a bit more about meal planning and my process.
-Head over there now, and also check out the meal planning workbook in the resource library!
+Head over there now, and also check out the meal planning workbook!